Q: Should I be leery of short-term health insurance plans?

 A: Short-term health insurance plans can be a relatively inexpensive option for individuals who need temporary coverage.
 And outside of the Obamacare annual open enrollment window, people without a qualifying event have very few options for purchasing new health coverage; in general, short-term insurance will be their best choice.

 But think of the policies as a last resort – a safety net that could spare you huge medical bills from unforeseen ailments or injuries.
 If at all possible, a better option is to enroll in an ACA-compliant plan (either on or off the exchange) during open enrollment or during a special enrollment period triggered by a qualifying event.

 Here are some factors you should definitely consider before you buy short-term health insurance:

 - The policies are not required to cover the ACA’s essential health benefits.
 They typically don’t cover routine office visits, maternity, mental health, preventative care or pre-existing conditions.

-- Short-term policies cannot be renewed beyond a certain point.
+- Short-term policies have limited durations.
 New federal regulations (enforced as of April 1, 2017) limit short-term plans to less than three months in duration (90 days), and although you may be able to apply for another short-term plan when the first one ends, there’s no guarantee you’ll medically qualify for a second policy.
 The Trump Administration has proposed doing away with the three-month cap and reverting to the pre-2017 definition of short-term insurance, which was a plan that lasts no more than 364 days.
 But by their very nature, short-term plans will always have limited durations, which means you’ll eventually need to obtain other coverage.

 - Since short-term plans are not regulated by the ACA, they can still have annual and lifetime benefit maximums.